freealise/freealise/ar/README.md

 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

 //remove blur, gizmo, kbrd; audio upload
-//find dense optical flow of video, >0 is foreground (+subtract background from complete scene for stationery objects)
-  background video out of odd frames, scene out of even (upload separately to reduce mp4 size)
+//background video out of odd frames, scene video out of even (upload separately to reduce mp4 size), replace white in scene by 254s
-  load mp4 with white as transparent color replaced in scene by 254s so it only fills the background
+  find depth map of videos, replace with white in scene what is close to background depth && close to white color to keep shadows
 //depth anything 2; gr custom component ? instance/panoptic segmentation for inpainting ?
 //color foil by hand and use hs(l) color from combined changed objects for paper in grayscale filmed video and remove background, keeping shadows
 //foil is covered by food-grade wax from cheese